-Charlotte Rae, Who Played Mrs. Garrett On 80s Sitcom 'Facts Of Life,' Dies At 92
+Charlotte Rae, Who Played Mrs. Garrett On '80s Sitcom 'Facts Of Life,' Dies At 92

 Rae's fans and former co-stars were among those mourning her death.

-In a tweet, Kim Fields, who played the gossipy Tootie in Facts of Life, tweeted "You all already know my heart is heavy yet. ... sorry, no words at the moment just love and tears... and yeah, smiles...."
+Kim Fields, who played the gossipy Tootie in The Facts of Life, tweeted: "You all already know my heart is heavy yet. ... sorry, no words at the moment just love and tears... and yeah, smiles...."

 RIP IN PEACE ALL OF MY CAST MATES.
 I MISS YOU ALL. pic.twitter.com/tS52TfryKo— Todd Bridges (@ToddBridges) August 6, 2018

-Todd Bridges, "Willis" on Diff'rent Strokes tweeted that the show "... would not have been the same without you #CharlotteRae.
-You were loved by everyone on our show and you were loved by everyone on the facts of life will miss you "My heart is full of Pain" Rest in peace my friend."
+Todd Bridges, "Willis" on Diff'rent Strokes, tweeted that the show "... would not have been the same without you #CharlotteRae.
+You were loved by everyone on our show and you were loved by everyone on the facts of life will miss you 'My heart is full of Pain' Rest in peace my friend."